‘Pro-Life’ Herschel Walker Paid for Girlfriend’s Abortion

 “I just can’t with the hypocrisy anymore,” she said.
 “We all deserve better.”

-After The Daily Beast reached out to the Walker campaign for comment, Robert Ingram, a lawyer representing both the campaign and Walker in his personality capacity, responded.
+After The Daily Beast reached out to the Walker campaign for comment, Robert Ingram, a lawyer representing both the campaign and Walker in his personal capacity, responded.

 “This is a false story,” Ingram said in a phone call, adding that he based that conclusion on anonymous sources.